grafana/grafana/docs/sources/enterprise/usage-insights.md

 > Only available in Grafana Enterprise v7.0+.

-## Presence indicators
+## Presence indicator

-Presence indicators are visible to all signed-in users on all dashboards.
-A presence indicator shows the avatars of users who interacted with the dashboard recently.
+Presence indicator is visible to all signed-in users on all dashboards.
+It shows the avatars of users who interacted with the dashboard recently.
 You can see the user's name by hovering your cursor over the user's avatar.
 Users' avatars come from [Gravatar](https://gravatar.com) based on the user's email.

-When more users are active on a dashboard than can fit in the presence indicators section, click on the `+X` icon that opens [dashboard insights]({{< relref "#dashboard-insights" >}}) to see more details about recent user activity.
+When more users are active on a dashboard than can fit in the presence indicator section, click on the `+X` icon that opens [dashboard insights]({{< relref "#dashboard-insights" >}}) to see more details about recent user activity.

 {{< docs-imagebox img="/img/docs/enterprise/presence_indicators.png" max-width="400px" class="docs-image--no-shadow" >}}